 Meet our Growth & Development Officer

-He is looking forward to meeting everyone as he moves across the District engaging Groups with their own development plans and helping to develop our ongoing recruitment and support projects.
+Emma is looking forward to meeting everyone as she moves across the District engaging Groups with their own development plans and helping to develop our ongoing recruitment and support projects.

-Andrew will be available to support with recruitment events, training and the opening of new/restarting sections.
+Emma will be available to support with recruitment events, training and the opening of new/restarting sections in areas of IMD 1 -3.

 Submit a development project proposal

-We are encouraging Managers, Trustees and Leaders to submit ideas for projects for our Growth & Development Officer, Andrew.
+We are encouraging Managers, Trustees and Leaders to submit ideas for projects for our Growth & Development Officer, Emma to work on.
 Please use the form on the end of this link to get in touch with your great ideas.

 Youth Forum

 Hearing the views of our younger members is an important part of growing the District.
-Various Youth Forum events will be organised by Jake and his Team to gather those views so they can be passed onto the PSG
+Various Youth Forum events will be organised by the Youth Shape Team to gather those views so they can be passed onto the Programme Steering Group

 Grants for Growth